UMR-CNRM/Traject/README.md

 ------------

 Traject is compatible with Python3.
 Traject depends on the open-source library EPyGrAM (https://github.com/UMR-CNRM/EPyGrAM/) for the manipulation of meteorological model fields and formats.
-EPyGrAM must be installed to run Traject.
+EPyGrAM must be installed to run Traject, which requires also to install Bronx (https://github.com/UMR-CNRM/bronx) and footprint (https://github.com/UMR-CNRM/footprint).

 Other dependancies are generic Python modules that can be installed by pip.

 Installation
 ------------